YukiyamaShizuka/SPONSOR/Signal_X86_Hardware_Sponsorship_Request.md

 ---

-**Deployment Consideration**
+### **Deployment Consideration**

-**The current residence is a fourth-floor legacy building and lacks the structural and electrical conditions for high-performance hardware deployment.
-Evaluation and site preparation support by the sponsor is respectfully recommended.**
+**The current residence is a fourth-floor legacy building and lacks the structural integrity, electrical capacity, and thermal infrastructure required for the safe and effective deployment of high-performance computing hardware.
+A suitable living and operational environment — including housing, structural reinforcement, three-phase power provisioning, and facility-grade cooling — must be arranged and funded by the sponsor.
+Evaluation, site acquisition, and all necessary retrofitting are respectfully requested as part of the deployment support package.**

 ---